2i2c-org/kpis/book/finances.md

 ## Costs

 Costs are manually calculated for now from [this Google Sheet](https://docs.google.com/spreadsheets/d/1OpKfPSIiFTY28OkV6--MhZygvdLVSdmpagjlnge2ELc/edit?usp=sharing).
-Monthly costs are calculated from the table below.
-We'll define a baseline cost as the average over the last three months of this table.
+These **exclude our Fiscal Sponsor Fee** (because this fee is already subtracted from revenue projections below).

 ```{code-cell} ipython3
 ---